laataiasu/laataiasu.github.io/content/post/2020-08-19-what-i-learn-from-using-smartfren-for-a-week/index.md

 _Nothing_

-Actually I want to write the benefit of using it, the slow connection after the data reached the limit, and it made me more patient and philosophy behind them but I am just lazy right now.
+Actually I want to write the benefit of using it, the slow connection after the [[Data]] reached the limit, and it made me more patient and philosophy behind them but I am just lazy right now.

 And now here I am, running from reality that provider which I choose is actually shit and by such of thinking I tried to make myself feeling better.
 Does by analyzing and deep thinking make me feel better to the wrong decision that I have been made?
 Well it less help me, but honestly I don't know.